johndwells/Minimee/README.md

 * Hooks for 3rd party integration (see [Minimee+LESS](https://github.com/johndwells/Minimee-LESS))
 * ALL settings can be specified via config or extension, and then overridden at the tag level
 * Path & URL settings can now be relative to site root
-* Technique available to have different settings for each CSS/JS asset
+* Have different settings for each CSS/JS asset
-* Ability to disable or override the URLs prepended to relative image & @import paths in CSS
+* Disable or override the URLs which are prepended to image & @import paths in CSS
-* New 'priority' parameter allows you to queue assets into a specific order
+* New `priority=""` parameter allows you to queue assets into a specific order
-* For EE2.4 and above, assets may be queue'd after exp:minimee:display is parsed
+* For EE2.4 and above, assets may be queue'd _after_ the exp:minimee:display tag is parsed
-* Verbose template debugging messages to help easily track down problems
+* Verbose template debugging messages to help easily track down errors
 * Can detect when fully-qualified URLs are in fact local files, and process them as such
 * Individually turn off and on minification & combining for all assets (CSS, JS and HTML)

 ## Since 1.x:

 * For EE2.4 and above, can minify your HTML
-* Works with the global variables, even {stylesheet}
+* Works with EE global variables and `{stylesheet=""}`
 * Works with external files, over cURL or file_get_contents()
 * Embed combined & minified content directly inline to your template
 * Compatible with server-side compression & caching